Efficient Recovery Learning using Model Predictive Meta-Reasoning: Experiments

 In this evaluation, we assume that we have access to an accurate model of the state estimator so that we can estimate the failure distribution accurately.
 We discover failures using our early termination discovery strategy along with a simulated state estimator that halves the standard deviation of the noise distribution after every robot action.
 We discover a total of 2000 failure states which we group into 5 clusters using the GMM.
 These failures are less diverse than the failures discovered by pessimistic discovery and are more concentrated near the door handle.
-We compare round-robin learning of recoveries with our proposed Value-UCL algorithm in figure~\ref{fig:rr_vs_uci} on 5 different seeds.
+We compare round-robin learning of recoveries with MetaReSkill in figure~\ref{fig:rr_vs_uci} using 5 different seeds.
 We use $\alpha = 0.95$ to compute the confidence interval, window size $w$ of 3 and query REPS for a new data-point in every round, i.e. $\eta = 1$.
 We initialize the UCL estimates by training every recovery twice in a round-robin order.
-Value-UCL is used to select which recoveries to learn from episodes 41 to 100.
-It not only improves significantly faster than round-robin, but it also converges to a better Failure Value (FV) in all the trials.
-In $3/5$ trials, Value-UCL used only \textbf{70\%} of the training budget to achieve the best FV achieved by round-robin, i.e., $1$ hour earlier.
+Not only does MetaReSkill improve significantly faster than round-robin, but also it converges to a better objective in all the trials.
+In $3/5$ trials, MetaReSkill used only \textbf{70\%} of the training budget to achieve the best objective achieved by round-robin, i.e., $1$ hour earlier.
 This shows that it can make better use of training resources to improve robustness.